 Fetal brain development

 Environmental exposure to BPA has the potential to affect the developing brain during gestation, according to research.

 The impact includes changes in structural development, interference with estrogen regulation, and DNA modifications.
 This could have effects on social behavior and anxiety after birth, says one

 Public authorities set BPA safety levels, but concerns remain about degrees of exposure.

-- working in places that manufacture products with BPA in them
+Other means of exposure include having dental sealants that contain BPA and working in places that manufacture products with BPA in them.

 How serious is the risk?

 A 2010 report by the National Toxicology Program concluded that levels of BPA raise:

 - some concern about the effect on the brain, behavior, and prostate gland in fetuses, infants, and children